Ex-Northeastern track coach charged with nude photo scheme - WHIZ News

 Prosecutors say investigators have found more than 10 victims of the “body development” scheme and identified more than 300 explicit images of victims in Waithe’s Google accounts.

-Prosecutors say Waithe has also coached at Penn State University, the Illinois Institute of Technology, the University of Tennessee and Concordia University Chicago.
+Prosecutors say Waithe has also coached at Penn State University, the Illinois Institute of Technology, the University of Tennessee.